 In our annual incentive program, we review performance against clear financial objectives, together with a qualitative assessment of operational objectives and other accomplishments toward strategic priorities not necessarily reflected in annual financial results.
 Each named executive officer has an annual incentive target, expressed as a percentage of base salary.
-The 2016 target annual incentive opportunities for our named executive officers ranged from 100% to 200% of base salary, and payout opportunities for 2016 ranged from zero to 200% of their individual target amount.
-Individual annual incentive targets are reported in the 2016 Grants of Plan-Based Awards Table below.
+The 2017 target annual incentive opportunities for our named executive officers ranged from 100% to 200% of base salary, and payout opportunities for 2017 ranged from zero to 200% of their individual target amount.
+Individual annual incentive targets are reported in the 2017 Grants of Plan-Based Awards Table below.

-The key financial objectives used to measure 2016 performance and the related results are summarized below.
-Adjusted operating income (loss) and operating ROE represented key top-level measures of financial performance for our mortgage insurance businesses.
-In our U.S. life insurance companies, we measured incremental premiums approved for LTC in-force rate actions.
+The key financial objectives used to measure 2017 performance and the related results are summarized below.
+Adjusted operating income (loss) and operating Return on Equity (ROE) represented key top-level measures of financial performance for our mortgage insurance businesses.
+In our U.S. life insurance companies, we measured incremental premiums approved for long-term care insurance in-force rate actions and an operating income metric.

-Performance Unit Key Financial Metrics (\$ in millions) 2016 Target Mea 016 asured esult Var iance U.S. Mortgage Insurance (1) Adjusted operating income Operating ROE (unlevered 5 pt average) \$ 200 10.6% \$ 250 13.0% \$ 24 50 0 bps Canada Mortgage Insurance (2) Adjusted operating income \$ 136 \$ 149 \$ 13 Australia Mortgage Insurance (3) Operating ROE (unlevered 5 pt average) Adjusted operating income Operating ROE (unlevered 5 pt average) 7.6% \$68 10.3 % \$ 8.1% 62 9.6% \$ 0 bps (6) (70) bps U.S. Life Insurance (4) Gross incremental premiums approved for LTC in- force rate actions \$ 160 \$ 204 \$ 44 Investments Net investment income (5) Total company adjusted U.S.GAAP impairments and trading losses (6) \$3,135 \$ (60) ¢ 3,162 (36) \$ ¢ 27 24 U.S. Life Insurance statutory impairments and trading losses and capital/credit migration impact (7) \$ (60) \$ (150) \$ \$ (56) \$ \$ 24 96
+2017 2017 Measured Performance Unit Key Financial Metrics (\$ in millions) Target Result Variance U.S. Mortgage Insurance (1) Adjusted operating income \$ 270 \$ 311 \$ 41 Operating ROE (unlevered 5 pt average) 13.7% 15.2% 150 bps Canada Mortgage Insurance (2) Adjusted operating income \$ 130 \$ 157 \$ 27 0 0 Operating ROE (unlevered 5 pt average) 6.9% 8.1% 120 bps Australia Mortgage Insurance (3) Adjusted operating income \$ 40 \$ (88) \$ (128) Operating ROE (unlevered 5 pt average) 7.0 % (13.6)% NM (9) U.S. Life Insurance (4) Gross incremental premiums approved for LTC in-force rate actions \$ 174 \$ 198 \$ 24 Operating income metric (5) \$ 175 \$ 200 \$ 25 Investments Net investment income (6) \$3,161 \$ 3,197 \$ 36 Total company adjusted U.S.GAAP impairments and trading losses (7) \$ (60) \$ 134 \$ 194 U.S. Life Insurance statutory impairments and trading losses and capital/credit migration impact (8) \$ (120) \$ 71 \$ 191 •

 (1) Operating ROE for our U.S. mortgage insurance business equals adjusted operating income divided by average ending Genworth's stockholders' equity, excluding accumulated other comprehensive income (loss), for the most recent five quarters.
+The planned Operating ROE target assumed that the Oceanwide transaction would have closed during 2017, requiring the write-off of Deferred Tax Assets of approximately \$300 million and a resultant reduction of equity.
+The actual results were normalized as if this write-off had occurred.

-(2) 2016 measured results for adjusted operating income were translated at planned foreign exchange rates.
-The impact increased adjusted operating income by \$3 million in our Canada mortgage insurance business.
-Operating ROE for our Canada mortgage insurance business equals adjusted operating income excluding our portion of interest expense related to debt using our ownership percentage of 57.2%, divided by average ending Genworth's stockholders' equity, excluding accumulated other comprehensive income (loss) and our portion of debt, for the most recent five quarters.
+(2) Operating ROE for our Canada mortgage insurance business equals adjusted operating income excluding our portion of interest expense related to debt using our ownership percentage of 57.1%, divided by average ending Genworth's stockholders' equity, excluding accumulated other comprehensive income (loss) and our portion of debt, for the most recent five quarters.

-(3) Operating ROE for our Australia mortgage insurance business equals adjusted operating income excluding our portion of interest expense related to debt using our ownership percentage of 52.0%, divided by average ending Genworth's stockholders' equity, excluding accumulated other comprehensive income (loss) and our portion of debt, for the most recent five quarters.
+(3) Operating ROE for our Australia mortgage insurance business equals adjusted operating income excluding our portion of interest expense related to debt using our ownership percentage of 52%, divided by average ending Genworth's stockholders' equity, excluding accumulated other comprehensive income (loss) and our portion of debt, for the most recent five quarters.
+After excluding the U.S. GAAP impact of the earnings curve adjustment of the Australia mortgage business, which has no impact on the overall long-term profitability of the business, the business was deemed by the Compensation Committee to be performing at target and delivering solid underlying earnings performance.

-(4) In-force rate actions approved and implemented in 2016, which represented a weighted-average increase of 28% on \$719 million in annualized LTC in-force premiums, or approximately \$204 million.
+(4) In-force rate actions approved and implemented in 2017, which represented a weighted-average increase of 28% on \$714 million in annualized LTC in-force premiums, or approximately \$198 million.